jchook/tappable-php/README.md

 ## Concepts

-At its core, a `Tappable` app is a chain of plugin functions.
+A `Tap` is a plugin that can be added to a `Tappable` app.

-When a `Tappable` app dispatches an `Action`, it passes sequentially through each plugin, called a `Tap`.
+The common interface for each plugin is called an `Action`.
+When a `Tappable` app dispatches an `Action`, it passes sequentially through each registered plugin.

 Plugins can respond to any action of the application or other plugins, store internal state, expose methods, dispatch new or custom actions, or throw errors.